aui-framework/aui/docs/MANUAL.md

 ![example](imgs/Screenshot_20210714_180105.png)

 Left - 1/4, Center - 2/4, Right - 1/4.
-'4' is the sum of call expanding in the row.
+'4' is the sum of all expanding in the row.

 # Reference